 How this site is organized

 I have organized this site to reflect the three pillars of a professor’s work: teaching, inquiry & research, and service & leadership.
-Each section has artifacts that showcase my expertise and development in these areas, as well as reflective commentary.
+Each section has artifacts that showcase my development and expertise in these areas, as well as reflective commentary.
 I have also included an introduction section containing my curriculum vitae, domain list, and transcripts.
-Finally, although my portfolio includes artifacts that highlight my expertise, I view my portfolio, and my development, as a work-in-progress.
+Finally, although my portfolio includes artifacts that highlight my expertise I view my portfolio and my development as a work-in-progress.
 There is always more to learn and areas in which to improve.

 *** This portfolio originally came into existence as a requirement to ascenscion to Doctoral Candidacy in the Educational Psychology Ph.D. program at Oklahoma State University.